 3. PEST Analysis – testing your external environment

 This is a great tool to use in tandem with SWOT.
 It is useful for understanding market growth or decline, and as such the position, potential and direction for a business.

 PEST analysis is commonly used in strategic and marketing planning or product development.
 If you look for more PEST visualizations, read our article on How to create great PEST-slide or presentation.

-4. Porter’s Five Forces – framework for identifying company’s environment
+4. Porter’s Five Forces – a framework for identifying a company’s environment

 The Porter’s Five Forces is a simple but powerful tool for understanding where power lies in a business situation.
 This model helps you understand both the strength of your current competitive position and the strength of a position you’re considering moving into.

 Here’re some ideas how to present Porter’s 5 forces in a creative way.
 You may also search for a more detailed explanation of how to analyze the competitive environment in this article.

 5. BCG Matrix – identifying customer segments